 The main museum building is Kamakura Hall.
 This was Japan’s first public museum of modern art and the building itself is highly valued for its architectural significance.

 It was designed by modernist architect (1901-1969), and completed in 1951.
 Sakakura had worked in Le Corbusier’s Atelier in the 1930s.
 He later worked with Kunio Maekawa and Junzo Yoshimura on the design of the International House of Japan in Roppongi and had also designed the Institute of France-Japan near Iidabashi Station in Shinjuku.

 The Kanagawa Board of Education conducted an earthquake-resistant diagnosis of the structure in August 2014.
 According to the results, the building was at risk of collapse in an earthquake producing a shindo-level of 6 ~ 7, but could be strengthened if additional braces and supports were added to pillars.
 The cost to reinforce the building is estimated at approximately 210 million Yen (1.76 million USD).

 The Shrine and Museum’s grounds are designated as a National Historic Site.
-Under the Law for the Protection of Cultural Properties, excavations underground are not allowed as they could interfere with artefacts or buried remains dating from the Kamakura period (1185-1333).
-Luckily, the building can be retrofitted without needed to extend the foundations any further below ground.
+Under the Law for the Protection of Cultural Properties, excavations underground are not allowed as they could interfere with artifacts or buried remains dating from the Kamakura period (1185-1333).
+Luckily, the building can be retrofitted without needing to extend the foundations any further below ground.

 The Kentsu Shimbun, January 25, 2015.